timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

 InferenceTimingNode: 0.00932195/0.010080857 on InferenceFrameInfo for Core.Compiler.Timings.ROOT() with 1 direct children
 ```

-!!! warn
+!!! tip
     Inference gets called only on the *first* invocation of a method with those specific types.
 You have to redefine the `FlattenDemo` module (by just re-executing the command we used to define it) if you want to collect data with `@snoopi_deep` on the same code a second time.

+    To make it easier to perform these demonstrations and use them for documentation purposes, SnoopCompile includes a function [`SnoopCompile.flatten_demo()`](@ref) that redefines the module and returns `tinf`.

 This may not look like much, but there's a wealth of information hidden inside `tinf`.

 ## Viewing the results

 Let's start unpacking the output of `@snoopi_deep` and see how to get more insight.
-First, notice that the output is an `InferenceTimingNode`: that hints that it's the root element of a tree of such nodes, all connected by caller-callee relationships.
+First, notice that the output is an `InferenceTimingNode`: it's the root element of a tree of such nodes, all connected by caller-callee relationships.
 Indeed, this particular node is for `Core.Compiler.Timings.ROOT()`, a "dummy" node that is the root of all such trees.

+You may have noticed that this `ROOT` node prints with two numbers.
-It will be easier to understand the two numbers if we first display the whole tree.
+It will be easier to understand their meaning if we first display the whole tree.
 We can do that with the [AbstractTrees](https://github.com/JuliaCollections/AbstractTrees.jl) package:

 ```jldoctest flatten-demo; filter=r"[0-9\\.e-]+"